ferrantedev/ud-deep-rl-p3-collab-compete/README.md

 ## Rewards

-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes, however this notebook attempts to achieve a score of +15
+The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
+Specifically,

+- After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
+This yields 2 (potentially different) scores.
+We then take the maximum of these 2 scores.
+- This yields a single **score** for each episode.

+The environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

 # Getting Started